HalShaw/Learning-Repo/README.md

-# learn something and push here.
+# Learn some tech and push here to review.